raspberrypilearning/flatgame/en/step_10.md

 Change the colours, size and position of the text.

-Again, if you move the text out of the XXXNAME of paint window, make sure a small bit of it is still showing otherwise it will be hard to reposition if you want to edit later.
+Again, if you move the text out of the paint window, make sure a small bit of it is still showing otherwise it will be hard to reposition if you want to edit later.

-IMAGE
+IMAGE ADD
 --- /task ---